 If both parties agree, the Registrar will organize a meeting to discuss a potential resolution that is satisfactory to both parties.
 If the parties are unable to resolve the matter, the complaint will be forwarded to the Discipline Committee.

 The Registrar will report the outcome of this meeting to the Complaints Committee.
-A written decision will be issued to the person making the complaint and the social worker, confirming the resolution or indicating that the matter will be forwarded to the Discipline Committee.
+A written decision will be issued to the person making the complaint and the social worker or social work technician, confirming the resolution or indicating that the matter will be forwarded to the Discipline Committee.

 Should I obtain legal advice to assist me in the complaints process?